-Series Synch Connections
+Parallel Synch Connections

-Operation in either Synch mode requires that the Reset inputs (pin Z of the primary interface connector) of all detectors be tied together and that the DC Common inputs (pin G of the primary interface connector) of all detectors be tied together.
-To start operation in either Synch mode, the detectors must be reset using the Reset pin (pin Z of the primary interface connector).
+Operation in either Synch mode requires that the Reset inputs (pin DD of the lower primary interface connector) of all detectors be tied together, the DC Common and Synch Common inputs (pins BB and Z of the upper primary interface connector) of all detectors be tied together, and the Synch 12 VDC inputs (pin V of the upper primary interface connector) be tied to 12 VDC +.
+To start operation in either Synch mode, the detectors must be reset using the RESET pin (pin DD of the lower primary interface connector).